Limited Edition (Yolandita Monge album)

 Limited Edition is a remix album by Puerto Rican singer Yolandita Monge and the first ever of its kind by any Latin performer, male or female.

-It was produced and remixed by internationally known DJ - Producer Pablo Flores along with partner, Grammy winning Engineer Javier Garza.
+It was produced and remixed by internationally known DJ and producer Pablo Flores along with his partner, Grammy-winning engineer Javier Garza.
 The album includes the new Megamix and selected remixes from the previously released Maxi Singles of Por Tí, Fuiste Un Sueño and No Me Acostumbro.
 The cover is a new color painted photo from Vivencias by Raúl Torres.
 It was released in 1991 and is out of print in all media formats.